Famous for its relaxed vibe by day and high energy life by night, Ibiza is a wonder of color and spirit.

 What we’ve got

 Ibiza is full of excitement from enticing day trips to adventures and watersports, the options are endless.

 If you are looking to escape outside of the hustle and bustle of Ibiza’s nightlife, explore the life outside of the Sant Antoni strip.

 You say Ibiza.
 The correct pronunciation of the island’s name is ‘Evissa’.
 The settlers who founded the island originally named it ‘Ibozzim’ and dedicated the island to Bes, the god of music and dance.

-Take to the roads and drive past the giant banners advertising all-night raves and head for the east coast, home of Nikki Beach Ibiza.
-Explore sleepy and beautifully picturesque hamlets, quaint villages and pleasing scenery.
+Follow the roads, past the city life and head towards the east coast, home to Nikki Beach Ibiza.
+Explore serene and beautiful beaches, quaint villages and stunning scenery.

-For those feeling adventurous, and fit, it is possible to circumnavigate the island’s 200km shoreline by kayak.
-It takes around a week and many companies offer guided tours.
-For a shorter trip, many beaches offer the perfect destination for a visit by boat.
+For those feeling adventurous, try kayaking around the island’s 200km shoreline.
+This week long trip is offered by guided tours.
+For a shorter adventure, many beaches offer the perfect destination for a visit by boat.
 The rich marine life attracts divers, while the island’s magnificent lakes and shimmering salt flats are popular with both peregrine falcons and beautiful flamingos.

 Nikki Beach Ibiza